cpch/Personalusermanual/README.md

 Teams call

-'+' or - all welcome
+'+' or '-' all welcome

 ## Things I need

 Time to think

-Alignment within team before meet with other team for projects
+Alignment and background info update within team before meet with other team for projects

 ## Things I struggle with